Rigonz/CountryPopDensityDistrib/README.md

 * [GHSL](https://ghsl.jrc.ec.europa.eu/datasets.php)
 * [LandScan](https://landscan.ornl.gov/)

-But while this information is also of high quality, it refers to counts per cell, not densities.
-It is possible to compute the density, but as I preferred that the script remained as simple as possible, I have sticked to GPW.
+While this information is also of high quality, it refers to counts per cell, not densities.
+The script "CALC DENS POP R_ py36.py" computes the population density from a raster with population counts, so it can be used to generate the density rasters required by "DENS POP R_ py36.py".

 The input datafiles need to be clipped to the desired boundary.
 Clipping can also be scripted, but it is not done here (I use QGIS).

-I employ in this readme the term "country", but any border desired by the user at the time of clipping will do.

 ## Output
 The script generates several charts: